manuelkiessling/nodebeginner.org/content/_index.md

 The `log` function got an additional parameter, `transform`.
 In the function body, we analyze the type of the parameter that has been passed to us under that name.
 We check if it is a function, using `typeof`.
 If it is indeed a function, and not `null` or `undefined` or a `string` etc., then we know we can call it.

-Which is what we do in this case: We call the `transform` function that got passed to us, passing, in turn, our "politelized" text.
+Which is what we do in this case: We call the `transform` function that got passed to us, passing, in turn, our already "politelized" text.
 Note how `politeConsole.log` doesn't know anything about the passed function (other than the fact that it is, indeed, a function).

-The result of running `politeText` through `transform` is then re-assigned to back to `politeText`, which is possible because we defined it with `let` instead of `const`.
+The result of running `politeText` through `transform` is then re-assigned back to `politeText`, which is possible because we defined it with `let` instead of `const`.

 If `transform` is not a function (e.g. because the caller hasn't passed anything for this parameter, or passed something else, like a string), then `politeText` is not transformed.
 Transformed or not, the final `politeText` is finally printed to the screen with `console.log`.